Basics of Social Security Disability Appeals

 Talk to a Lawyer About Appealing an SSA Decision

 Disability benefits are an invaluable form of support when injury or illness prevents you from working.
 That's why filing an appeal can be such an important step if you've had a disability claim denied.
 While the appeals process is complex, an attorney with experience in Social Security law will be able to guide you through the process and advocate on your behalf.
-A great first step is to have your claim reviewed for free by a skilled attorney.
+A great first step is to have a free initial review of your claim by a skilled attorney.